abertschi/stacktrace-unserialize/README.md

 - Throwable

-If an exception type can not be found on classpath, a `java.lang.RuntimeException` will be used instead.
+If an exception type can not be found on classpath, a `java.lang.RuntimeException` is used instead.

 ## Examples of serialized stacktraces
 ```